AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

 >[!CAUTION]
 >
 >Never enter any information that needs to be [internationalized](/help/sites-developing/i18n.md) into a template.
+For internalization purposes, the [localization features of the Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/localization.html) are recommended.

 ### Creating a Template Folder - Admin {#creating-a-template-folder-admin}